 Some people leave the milonga after a perfect tanda, just to preserve that unexpectedly wonderful feeling.

-Tango is created to be felt.
+Tango is made to be felt.
 In that feeling, many find a temporary home.

 May 25, 2014